jackreichert/todo/README.md

-# To Do App
+# (WIP) To Do App

 This project is a framework for me to keep my skills fresh.
+It's a work in progress, so if you got to it early and not much is here, don't fret.
+Ask me about it!

 My goal is to do it like a kata, I've done really complex projects.
 This is to review, rethink, how I approach basic decisions.